-□ Socks must be worn at all times.
-They must be visible above the top of the shoe.
+- □ Socks must be worn at all times.
+They must be visible above the top of the - ☐ Females may wear black or white knee-high socks, black tights, or solid black leggings in cold weather. (no fishnet or mesh stockings or cut-outs)